 Formulate a Drug free Awareness Campaign Within the Office

 Require workers to abide by the policy provisions and also to notify the business in the event of drug-related offenses committed by the worker.
 The same must be demanded of workers working for contracting or granting agencies.

 While private companies that don’t have any plans of entering into federal grants or contracts aren’t required to comply, they are free to establish (and really encouraged to establish) their particular drug-free workplace policy which best applies to their company.

 Employers started to realize that raised productivity and reduced incidences of accidents and damage to property were direct advantages of implementing drug testing in the workplace.
 New York State implemented Code Rules 60 and 59, under which they provide financial incentives (such as a direct reduction of workers’ compensation rates ranging from 2-10%) to companies that put their own drug-free office programs.

 President Reagan and the Drug Free Workplace Act of 1988

-They created a frame that expanded federal drug testing to insure private businesses with government contracts, with the intent of reducing if not eliminating worker drug use at the office.
+They created a frame that expanded federal drug testing to ensure private businesses with government contracts, with the intent of reducing if not eliminating worker drug use at the office.

-While these numbers may have declined recently, they are nonetheless a great sign of how alcohol and drug testing has become a crucial part of maintaining the American workplace safe and effective.
+While these numbers may have declined recently, they are nonetheless a great sign of how alcohol and drug testing have become a crucial part of maintaining the American workplace safe and effective.

 Before the 1980s, private corporations showed little curiosity about workplace alcohol and drug testing.